mirfan899/sppas/sppas/doc/01_introduction/12_getting_installing.md

 The main website contains the `Download Page` to download a new version.

-SPPAS is ready to run, so it does not need elaborate installation, except for its dependencies (other software required for SPPAS to work properly, see previous section).
+SPPAS is ready to run, so it does not need elaborate installation, except for the other software required for SPPAS to work properly.
 All you need to do is to copy the SPPAS package from the website to somewhere on your computer.
-Preferably, choose *a location without spaces nor accentuated characters in the name of the path*.
+Choose *a location with only US-ASCII characters in the name of the path*.

 The SPPAS package is compressed and zipped, so you will need to *decompress and unpack* it once you've got it.